Notepads are in beta and may be deprecated.

 1. Click the ”+” button in the Notepads section

-3. Add your content, context, files and other relevant information the same way you would in composer or chat.
+3. Add content, context, files and information like you would in composer or chat

 Key features

-• Context Sharing: Seamlessly share context between composers and chat
+• Context Sharing: Share context between composers and chat

-• File Attachments: Attach documentation and reference files (not possible in .cursorrules)
+• File Attachments: Attach documentation and reference files (not available in .cursorrules)

-• Dynamic References: Use @ mentions to link to other resources
+• Dynamic References: Use @ mentions to link resources

-• Flexible Content: Write and structure information in a way that suits your needs
+• Flexible Content: Write and structure information as needed

 Common use cases